pujols/OSU_CSE_5523_2022AU/HW_1_programming_set/HW_1_programming/Readme.md

 * You will see a folder `for_display`, which simply contains some images used for display here.

 * Please use python3 and write your own solutions from scratch.
+(You must use python3.)

 * **Caution!
 Python and NumPy's indices start from 0.
 That is, to get the first element in a vector, the index is 0 rather than 1.**